dspitzle/XML_Brute_Old/README.md

 ## TO DO

-There are several outstanding issues that need work to get this ready for primetime:
+There are several outstanding issues that need work to get this ready for general use and enhancement, and [projects](../projects) have been added for them.

-* Convert the current database format-specific functions into object methods so separate methods can be created for each database format
-* Write up a local version of the instructions for installing 32-bit ODBC drivers on 64-bit machines to prevent link rot
-* Add SQLite support (it was originally present in early drafts, but was pulled out while refining the Access code)
-* Test SQLite mode on non-Windows environments